-Stormwater runoff from the proposed roof areas will be routed to an existing stormwater pond.
+Stormwater runoff from the proposed roof areas will be routed to a below-grade infiltration trench.
 The proposed drive aisle and parking lot areas will be constructed of permeable pavement.
-Stormwater runoff from the proposed sidewalks will flow onto adjacent permeable pavement, be sheet flow dispersed over adjacent lawn/landscape areas, and/or be routed to the existing stormwater pond.
-Stormwater runoff from the new sidewalk along Martin Way will sheet flow into an existing roadside swale.
-The existing stormwater pond and proposed permeable pavement will provide for 100% infiltration.
+Stormwater runoff from the proposed sidewalks will flow onto adjacent permeable pavement and/or be sheet flow dispersed over adjacent lawn/landscape areas.
+Stormwater runoff from the proposed improvements will be fully infiltrated within the project area.